Empirical Bayes When Estimation Precision Predicts Parameters: Empirical illustration

-\Cref{fig:mse_table} plots the main results from this calibrated simulation, focusing on MSE performance.
-For each method and each target variable, we display a relative measure of gain in terms of mean-squared error.
-For each method, we calculate its squared error gain over \naive{} normalized by the squared error gain of \oracle{} over \naive.
+\Cref{fig:mse_table} plots the results from this calibrated simulation, focusing on MSE performance.
+For each method and each target variable, we display a relative measure of MSE gain.
+For each method, we calculate its MSE gain over \naive{}, normalized by the MSE gain of \oracle{} over \naive.
 If we think of the \oracle--\naive{} difference as the total size of the ``statistical pie,'' then \cref{fig:mse_table} shows how much of this pie each method captures.

-The first four columns show the relative mean-squared error performance \emph {without} residualizing against covariates, applying empirical Bayes methods directly on $ (\tilde Y_i, \sigma_i)$.
-We see that methods which assume prior independence perform worse than methods based on \close.\footnote{ It may be surprising that \indepgauss{} can perform worse than \naive{} on MSE, since Gaussian empirical Bayes typically has a connection to the James--Stein estimator, which dominates the \naive.
+The first five columns show the relative mean-squared error performance {without} residualizing against covariates, applying empirical Bayes methods directly on $ (\tilde Y_i, \sigma_i)$.
+We see that methods which assume precision independence perform worse than methods based on \close.\footnote{ It may be surprising that \indepgauss{} can perform worse than \naive{} even on MSE, since Gaussian empirical Bayes can be thought of as optimizing among a class of linear shrinkage estimators that include \naive.
 We note that, as in \citet{bergman2019creating}, when we estimate the prior mean and prior variance, we \emph{weight} the data with precision weights proportional to $1/\sigma_i^2$.
 When the independence between $\theta$ and $\sigma$ holds, these precision weights typically improve efficiency.
-However, the weighting does break the connection between Gaussian empirical Bayes and James--Stein, and the resulting posterior mean does not always dominate the \naive.
+However, the weighting does mean that the resulting posterior means are no longer optimal, even asymptotically, among the class of linear shrinkage rules under precision dependence.
 To take an extreme example, if a particular observation has $\sigma_i \approx 0$, then that observation is highly influential for the prior mean estimate.
-If $\E[\theta_i \mid \sigma_i]$ is very different for that observation than the other observations, then the estimated prior mean is a bad target to shrink towards. } Across the 15 variables, the median proportion of possible gains captured by \indepgauss{} is only 30\%.
-This value is 51\% for \indepnpmle{}, and 87\% for \closenpmle.
-Individually for each variable, among the first four columns, \closenpmle{} uniformly dominates all three other methods.
-This indicates that the standard error $\sigma_i$ contains much of the predictive power of the covariates, and using that information can be very helpful when the researcher does not have rich covariate information.
+If $\E[\theta_i \mid \sigma_i]$ is very different for that observation than the other observations, then the estimated prior mean is a bad target for shrinkage. } Across the 15 variables, the median proportion of possible gains captured by \indepgauss{} is only 31\%.
+This value is 50\% for \indepnpmle{}, and 86\% for \closenpmle.
+Among the first five columns, \closenpmle{} uniformly dominates all three other methods.
+This indicates that the standard error $\sigma_i$ is highly predictive of $\theta_i$, and using that information can be very helpful in the absence of additional covariates.